We specialise in arbitration funding solutions for the complexities of international cases.

 Woodsford employs a panel of arbitration experts that includes John Beechey, a leading figure in international arbitration and former President of the ICC International Court of Arbitration.
 Thanks to our comprehensive experience in this area of law, we are able to bring our expertise to fund international arbitrations across a number of jurisdictions.

-Tailored finance solutions
+Tailored arbitration funding solutions

 As every international arbitration is unique, it is essential that finance solutions can be tailored to best meet the needs of the stakeholders involved.
 Funding must work to protect claimants from the risk of escalating costs or adverse results – and must ultimately facilitate the smoothest pursuit of justice.